How I Plant Plumeria or Frangipani From Seeds

-If any of the seedlings show sign of mold during germination process, treat it immediately with a mild fungicide.
-(You can buy the organic fungicide from Baba).
+If any of the seedlings show signs of mold during the germination process, treat it immediately with a mild fungicide.

-6. What to Do If the Husk Sticks to the Cotyledons
+6. Remove the Husk If It Sticks to the Cotyledons

-Hence, you have to assist by spraying it with a fine mist and gently remove these husks.
+You may have to assist by spraying it with a fine mist and gently removing these husks.

 Once you see a new set of leaves and the seedling is more than three inches tall, you can start to transplant it to a bigger pot.

-In my case, the plant will finally be planted in the ground.
-So, I reuse an empty 2.5 gallon (9.5 liter) empty mineral bottle as the pot for transplanting.
+In my case, the plumeria plant will finally be planted in the ground.
+So, I reused an empty 2.5 gallon (9.5 liter) empty mineral bottle as the pot for transplanting.
 It is also lighter and easier to move around.

-I prepare my own potting soil using one part peat moss, two parts fine broken bricks and three parts garden topsoil.
+I prepare my own potting soil using one part peat moss, two parts finely crushed clay bricks, and three parts garden topsoil.
 You can do similar 'recipe' or buy ready-made potting soil.

-You can now introduce fertilizer which is high in phosphorus content to help your young plumeria grow strong and healthy.
-I use organic fertilizer that is a mixture of cedars, cypress, pines and plantains.
+You can now introduce fertilizer that is high in phosphorus content to help your young plumeria grow strong and healthy.
+I use the organic fertilizer that is a mixture of cedars, cypress, pines, and plantains.
 I use it once a week.

 Plumeria or Frangipani loves direct sunlight, but this must be done gradually.
 A week is about just right for this 'moving transition period' from shaded to direct and stronger sunlight.

 You start by putting them in a shady and protected area.
-Leave it for a few hours.
-Increase the time for the next few days until it is a full day exposure, but still under the shade.
-During this period, keep nudging it to be closer to the full sunlight.
-After a week of doing this, it will be ready to be exposed to full sunlight on a daily basis.
+Leave them for a few hours.
+Increase the time for the next few days until it is a full day exposure but still under the shade.
+During this period, keep nudging the plants to be closer to the full sunlight.
+After a week of doing this, the plants will be ready to be exposed to full sunlight on a daily basis.

-That's it folks.
+That's it, folks.
 Just sit back and enjoy your hard work.
-And, make sure you water and put fertilizer as directed.
+And make sure you water and fertilize as directed.

 What If My Seedlings Do Not Germinate?